ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/manual_config_backup.md

+---
+description: This section contains information how to trigger a manual configuration backup for a single device using an API call.
+---

 # How to trigger manual configuration backup for a single device

 After adding a new device to the network, and you don't want to wait until the next regular configuration backup collection, you can trigger config backup through IP Fabric's API.
 Here's how.